xxoo/jsex/readme.md

 ## How to deserialize?
 Basically you can just `eval` the string if you trust the source.
-However if you don't, use `String.prototype.parseJsex(disallowedMethods = ['toString', 'toJSON', 'valueOf', Symbol.asyncIterator, Symbol.hasInstance, Symbol.iterator, Symbol.matchAll, Symbol.replace, Symbol.search, Symbol.split, Symbol.toPrimitive])` instead.
+However if you don't, use `String.prototype.parseJsex(forbiddenMethods)` instead.
 This method returns `undefined` if parsing failed, or an `Object` with a `length` key (to store the count of characters parsed in this string) and a `value` key (to store the real result).
-* `disallowedMethods`: You probably don't want these methods as they might be called implicitly.
+* `forbiddenMethods` defaults to `['toString', 'toJSON', 'valueOf', Symbol.asyncIterator, Symbol.hasInstance, Symbol.iterator, Symbol.matchAll, Symbol.replace, Symbol.search, Symbol.split, Symbol.toPrimitive]`.
+You probably don't want these methods cause they might be called implicitly.
 Or you may change this param to `null` or another `Array`.
 ### deserializing example:
 ```javascript
 //following the above code